fantasymarket/fantasymarket-app/README.md

 We are creating a working stock market simulation, where the user can invest in-game currency in a simulated market completely separated from the real world.
 By providing custom events that pop up randomly and alter the course of our stocks, coupled with a market that never sleeps, we are presenting a fun and fast-paced introduction into the stock market.

-This repo only contains the frontend, the backend is avilable at [fantasymarket/fantasymarket-api](https://github.com/fantasymarket/fantasymarket-api).
+This repo only contains the frontend, the backend is available at [fantasymarket/fantasymarket-api](https://github.com/fantasymarket/fantasymarket-api).

 Check out [**`our documentation`**](docs) for more information!